 Furthermore, you’ll often find that builders risk coverage can offer more comprehensive protection for construction.
 Property insurance frequently places limits on when and how much it will pay for new construction.
 Therefore, you might find builders’ risk insurance a much better fit for both everyday claims and worst-case claims scenarios.

-When getting this coverage, work closely with your Florida insurance agent.
+When getting this coverage, work closely with your insurance agent.
 It is often best for both the contractor and the group commissioning the project to have coverage.
 Your agent can point you in the right direction to get the best coverage structure.